 The most powerful toxin.
 The most dangerous and deadly poisons in the world.
 Deadly poisons in nature

-The average lethal dose, DL50 (lat. dosis letalis), causes the death of half of the experimental animals (DL100 is the dose that is the minimum sufficient for everyone who received it).
-DL is measured in milligrams of a substance per 1 kg of animal body weight (mg / kg), in our rating it is indicated in brackets after the name of the substance.
+The average lethal dose, DL50 (lat. dosis letalis), causes the death of half of the experimental animals (DL100 is the dose minimally sufficient for all who received it).
+DL is measured in milligrams of a substance per 1 kg of animal body weight (mg/kg); in our rating it is indicated in parentheses after the name of the substance.
 So, the top 10 most toxic poisons with DL50 are for mice when administered intramuscularly.

 Neurotoxin II (0.085 mg/kg)

-Source: a component of the poison of the Central Asian (Naja oxiana).
+Source: component of the poison of the Central Asian (Naja oxiana).

-The poison of this snake is extremely strong.
+The venom of this snake is extremely strong.
 When bitten, it has a neurotoxic effect.
-After the bite, the victim is lethargic, but soon convulsions begin to shake, breathing quickens, superficial.
-Death occurs after a while due to paralysis of the respiratory tract.
-Local manifestations (hematomas, tumors) do not occur with a bite of the Central Asian.
+After the bite, the victim is lethargic, but soon convulsions begin, breathing becomes more frequent and shallow.
+Death occurs after some time due to paralysis of the respiratory tract.
+Local manifestations (hematomas, tumors) do not occur with a Central Asian bite.

-Despite the danger, this snake bites quite rarely, preferring to take a defensive posture when danger approaches, and hisses loudly, raising the front part of the body and spreading the front eight pairs of cervical ribs to the sides in such a way that the flattened neck expands in the form of a “hood”.
+Despite the danger, this snake bites quite rarely, preferring to take a defensive pose when danger approaches, and hisses loudly, raising the front part of the body and spreading the front eight pairs of cervical ribs to the sides in such a way that the flattened neck expands in the form of a “hood”.
 Usually, this is enough to convince the enemy to retreat.
 Although, even if the enemy does not heed the warnings, this is not always followed by a bite.
-First, the cobra inflicts a fake bite - throwing the front of the body sharply forward and hitting the enemy with its head.
+First, the cobra delivers a false bite - throwing the front part of the body sharply forward and hitting the enemy with its head.
 The mouth is closed during this blow.
-Thus, the snake protects its own from possible injury.
+In this way, the snake protects its own from possible injury.

 The Central Asian cobra, whose length reaches 1.5-1.6 m, is common in northwestern India, Pakistan, Afghanistan and northeastern Iran.
 In Central Asia, this snake is found in Turkmenistan, Tajikistan and Uzbekistan.
 The northern border of the range is the Nura-Tau ridge and the Bel-Tau-Ata mountains, the western border is the spurs of the Turkestan ridge.

-Antidote: it is recommended to introduce anticobra serum or polyvalent anti-snake serum, the use of anticholinesterase drugs in combination with atropine, corticosteroids, antihypoxants.
-With deep respiratory disorders, artificial ventilation of the lungs is necessary.
+Antidote: it is recommended to administer Anticobra serum or polyvalent antisnake serum, use of anticholinesterase drugs in combination with atropine, corticosteroids, and antihypoxants.
+In case of deep breathing disorders, artificial ventilation of the lungs is necessary.

 Alpha-latrotoxin (0.045 mg/kg)

-Source: contained in the poison of 31 species of spiders of the genus Latrodectus (karakurt).
+Source: Contained in the venom of 31 species of spiders of the genus Latrodectus (karakurt).

-A neurotoxin that causes the release of acetylcholine, norepinephrine and other mediators from presynaptic endings, followed by depletion of their reserves.
+A neurotoxin that causes the release of acetylcholine, norepinephrine and other mediators from presynaptic terminals, followed by depletion of their reserves.

-At the time of the bite, an instant burning pain is most often felt (in some sources, the bite is painless), spreading throughout the body after 15-30 minutes.
-Usually patients complain of unbearable pain in the abdomen, lower back, chest.
+At the moment of a bite, an immediate burning pain is most often felt (in some sources, the bite is painless), which spreads throughout the body within 15-30 minutes.
+Patients usually complain of unbearable pain in the abdomen, lower back, chest.
 Characterized by sharp abdominal muscles.
-Shortness of breath, palpitations, increased heart rate, dizziness, headache, tremor, vomiting, pallor or flushing of the face, sweating, a feeling of heaviness in the thoracic and epigastric regions, exophthalmos and dilated pupils.
-The face becomes bluish.
-Priapism, bronchospasm, urinary retention and defecation are also characteristic.
-Psychomotor agitation in the later stages of poisoning is replaced by deep depression, blackout of consciousness, and delirium.
-Deaths have been reported in humans and farm animals.
-After 3-5 days, the skin becomes covered with a rash, and the condition of the victim improves somewhat.
-Recovery begins in 2-3 weeks, but for a long time he feels general weakness.
+Shortness of breath, palpitations, increased heart rate, dizziness, headache, tremor, vomiting, pallor or flushing of the face, sweating, a feeling of heaviness in the chest and epigastric areas, exophthalmos and dilated pupils.
+The face takes on a bluish tint.
+Priapism, bronchospasm, urinary and defecatory retention are also characteristic.
+Psychomotor agitation in the later stages of poisoning is replaced by deep depression, blackouts, and delirium.
+Known deaths in humans and farm animals.
+After 3-5 days, the skin becomes covered with a rash, and the victim’s condition improves somewhat.
+Recovery begins after 2-3 weeks, but long time feels general weakness.

-Karakurts ("black widows") live in tropical, subtropical and even temperate latitudes on all continents except Antarctica.
-Only females are dangerous for them (their body size is up to 2 cm).
+Karakurts (“black widows”) live in tropical, subtropical and even temperate latitudes on all continents except Antarctica.
+Only females are dangerous (their body size is up to 2 cm).
 Males are much smaller (0.5 cm) and are not able to bite through human skin.
-The toxicity of the poison has a pronounced seasonal dependence: September is about ten times more powerful than May.
+The toxicity of the poison has a pronounced seasonal dependence: the September one is about ten times more powerful than the May one.

 Antidote: antikarakurt serum.

-Source: component of the complex venom of the mollusk Conus geographus (geographical cone).
+Source: component of the complex venom of the mollusk Conus geographus (geographic cone).

 A neurotoxin that blocks H-cholinergic receptors in muscles and peripheral nerves.

 Cones are very active when touched in their habitat.
-Their toxic apparatus consists of a poisonous gland connected by a duct to a hard proboscis with a radula-grater located at the wide end of the shell, with sharp spikes that replace the teeth of the mollusk.
-If you take the shell in your hands, the mollusk instantly pushes the radula and sticks spikes into the body.
-The injection is accompanied by acute, leading to loss of consciousness pain, numbness of the fingers, strong heartbeat, shortness of breath, and sometimes paralysis.
-In the Pacific Islands, shell collectors have been reported to have died from cone stings.
+Their toxic apparatus consists of a poisonous gland connected by a duct to a hard proboscis by a radula-grater located at the wide end of the shell, with sharp spines that replace the mollusk’s teeth.
+If you take the shell in your hands, the mollusk instantly extends the radula and thrusts spines into the body.
+The injection is accompanied by acute pain leading to loss of consciousness, numbness of the fingers, strong heartbeat, shortness of breath, and sometimes paralysis.
+In the Pacific Islands, cases of shell collectors dying from cone stings have been recorded.

 The cone shells are 15-20 cm long.
-The habitat is the eastern and northern coasts of Australia, the eastern coast of Southeast Asia and China, and the Central Pacific region.
+Habitat is the eastern and northern coasts of Australia, the eastern coast of Southeast Asia and China, and the Central Pacific region.

-Antidote A: There is no antidote.
-The only measure is profuse bleeding from the injection site.
+Antidote: There is no antidote.
+The only measure is copious bloodletting from the injection site.

 Chiriquitotoxin (0.01 mg/kg)